Hello! Happy Thanksgiving Week! I cannot believe how fast time is flying by and that Christmas music is already playing on the radio 😉

 - 1 tsp cinnamon

-- Add cranberries, sugar, water and orange juice to a large pot
+- Add all ingredients to a large pot

 This recipe can and should be made in advance and served cold.
 It will stay fresh for up to 2 weeks in the refrigerator.